vincenzopalazzo/SpyCblock/docs/README.md

 # SpyCBlock

-SpyCBlock is an accademics software for analiaze the blk file of Bitcoin blockchain Mainet.
+SpyCBlock is an accademics software that analyses the blk file of Bitcoin blockchain Mainet.
-This is an explerimental version and it want to demostration that is possible work with only file blk.
+This is an explerimental version and it wants  to demostrate that it is possible to work with only file blk.

-SpyCBlo is a simple parser bitcoin blk file, with this parser is possible do some serialization, how:
+SpyCBlock is a simple parser bitcoin blk file, with this parser it is possible to do some serialization, like:

 - Serialization Transaction Graph;
 - Serialization complete Blockchain to JSON;
 - Serialization Address Graph.

-For reduce the space of serialization Transaction graph, is possible use the library [ZLib](https://github.com/madler/zlib) for compress the information; with this code is possible uncompressed the data.
+To reduce the space of serialization Transaction graph, it is possible to use the library [ZLib](https://github.com/madler/zlib) to compress the information; with this code it is possible to uncompress the data.

 ```c++
 void decompressFileWithZLib()